sd17fall/softdes.web/_assignments/mini-project-2-computational-art.md

 ---
 title: 'Mini Project 2: Computational Art'
 date: 2017-01-22 00:00:00 -05:00
+description: >
-description: 'In this assignment you will be exploring one particular means of using computers to generate images.'
+  In this assignment you will be exploring one particular means of using computers to generate images.
 announce: 2017-09-25 09:00:00 -04:00
 due: 2017-10-02 09:00:00 -04:00
 ---